shanaka-qe/playwright-e2e-bdd-framework-starter/README.md

 ## ⚠️ Important Note

 **This is a reference architecture and starter template**, not a complete application.
 The example test files demonstrate patterns and structure but require your application implementation to run.
-See [SETUP.md](SETUP.md) for details on adapting this template for your project.
+See [Setup Guide](documentation/setup.md) for details on adapting this template for your project.

 ## 📋 Prerequisites